 The solution addresses the above aspect and explains how a PEMC (PIN element with management capability) could be configured with the policy parameters and other information for PEGC selection.

-In this solution, connections between PINEs depends on lower layer (e.g. WIFI, Bluetooth), which is out of 3GPP scope.
-The PINEs (including PEMC and PEGC) communicate each other for PIN discovery via established connections.
+In this solution, connections between PINEs depends on the lower layer (e.g. WIFI, Bluetooth), which is out of 3GPP scope.
+The PINEs (including PEMC and PEGC) communicate with each other for PIN discovery via established connections.

 6.4b.1.2 Functional Description